Azure-Samples/active-directory-dotnet-webapp-multitenant-openidconnect/README.md

 ### Step 4:  [optional] Create an Azure Active Directory test tenant

 This sample shows how to take advantage of the consent model in Azure AD to make an application available to any user from any organization with a tenant in Azure AD.
 To see that part of the sample in action, you need to have access to user accounts from a tenant that is different from the one you used for developing the application.
-The simplest way of doing that is to create a new directory tenant in your Azure subscription (just navigate to the main Active Directory page in the portal and click Add) and add test users.
+The simplest way of doing that is to create a new directory tenant in your Azure subscription (just navigate to the main Active Directory page in the portal and click Add) and add a few test user accounts.

 This step is optional as you can also use accounts from the same directory, but if you do you will not see the consent prompts as the app is already approved.

 ### Step 5: Run the sample